 12 Ways to Encourage Independence and Self-Direction in Kids

 As parents, we want our children to grow up to be independent and self-directed adults.
-However, it can be difficult to know how to encourage these qualities in our kids.
+However, it can be difficult to know how to encourage independence in kids.

 With a little effort and guidance, we can nurture our children’s independence and self-direction, helping them to become confident and successful individuals.
 Here are some ways to encourage independence and self-direction in kids.